ninowss/kusoyaro/README.md

 # Yuki GPT4 AI Settings Repository

-Welcome to the GitHub repository dedicated to storing and managing the settings for "Yuki," an AI dengan kelakuan kek kontol
+Welcome to the GitHub repository dedicated to storing and managing the settings for "Yuki," a GPT4 AI dengan kelakuan kek kontol

 ## About Yuki
 Yuki is an AI configured to interact with users using a mix of Indonesian Gen Alpha slang, casual language, and some Japanese influences (wibu si anjing).
 The configuration embraces a playful and direct communication style suited for those who appreciate a relaxed yet engaging interaction.